top of page

 Hélene Beaugrand and son planting Pinot Blanc in Montgueux in April 2024.

 The Aube was also one of the last refuges for Champagne’s forgotten cépages.
 Arbane, Petit Meslier, Pinot Gris, and particularly Pinot Blanc are still cultivated here, not as curiosities but with conviction.
-One of the most notable examples is Aurélien Gerbais in Celles-sur-Ource, who farms nearly 5 hectares of Pinot Blanc, a staggering figure in a region where the grape was nearly extinct (it is believed that there is around 100 ha planted with Pinot Blanc in the whole region).
+One of the most notable examples is Aurélien Gerbais in Celles-sur-Ource, who farms nearly 5 hectares of Pinot Blanc, a staggering figure in a region where the grape was nearly extinct, with only around 100 hectares planted.

 And then there is Rosé des Riceys: not a marketing term, but one of only three appellations within the Champagne region, alongside AOC Champagne and Coteaux Champenois.
-Produced exclusively in the commune of Les Riceys, and only in exceptional vintages, this still rosé from Pinot Noir is structured, complex, and deeply site-expressive.
+Produced exclusively in Les Riceys and only in exceptional vintages, this still Pinot Noir rosé is structured and deeply site-expressive.
 Annual production rarely exceeds 50,000 bottles, a reflection of the strict ripeness and vintage requirements.
-It is, quite literally, one of Champagne’s rarest wines.
+It is Champagne’s rarest wine.

 A Culture of Clean Farming

 Unlike the large-scale viticulture that defines much of the Marne, the Aube remained relatively untouched by mass production.
 Grapegrowers, seeing much lower prices per kilo, and lower pressure in terms of yield, meant that they were not pressured into accomodating the Boues de Paris - sludge and urban waste transported from Paris to the Champagne region in the mid-20th century to be used as fertiliser in vineyards.
 While intended as a nutrient boost, the practice was controversial and is now widely cited as a low point in the region’s agricultural history, particularly in contrast to the cleaner, more organic practices long upheld in the Aube.
 This, combined with smaller holdings and a more human scale of work, laid the groundwork for a culture of clean, low-intervention farming.
 Many producers were more organically and biodynamically inclined.
 Maison Fleury in Courteron became the first champagne producer to be certified biodynamic in 1989, and remains a benchmark.
-But many other growers farm organically or biodynamically without certification, not for marketing, but simply because that’s how they believe good wine is made.
+Many others farm organically or biodynamically without certification, simply because they believe it makes better wine.
 These are not curated estates for wine tourism.
 They are working farms, and the wines reflect that.

 A traditional Cadole - a winemakers hut found only in the Aube